karandit/fet/README.md

 Input files:

-	You can open a few sample input files in "fet-v.v.v/examples/" directory (under GNU/Linux or Mac OS X, they may be found in /usr/share/doc/fet/, or /usr/share/fet/)
+	You can open a few sample input files in "fet-v.v.v/examples/" directory (under GNU/Linux or Mac OS X, they may be found in /usr/share/fet/examples/)

 Uninstalling FET:

+	GNU/Linux, and maybe Mac OS X: type "make uninstall" with root permissions.
+Then,

+	GNU/Linux and Windows:
 	Remove the directory fet-v.v.v.
 Also, you may want to remove the directory with the fet results (default: $HOME/fet-results).
 	This will leave the settings of FET on your system.
 FET stores its settings in your operating system's dedicated section.
 	If you really want to get rid of everything FET created, read below.